matt-chap/matt-chap.github.io/_projects/wordpress.md

 image_width: 100
 link: wordpress
 ---
-Created a site to gain experince in Wordpress.
+Created a site to gain experience in Wordpress.